agregory999/oci-policy-analysis/README.md

 ## Overview
 The **OCI Policy and Dynamic Group Viewer** is a graphical desktop application built with Python and Tkinter for Oracle Cloud Infrastructure (OCI) administrators.
 It allows you to analyze and visualize OCI policies, dynamic groups, and user permissions within a tenancy.
 Key features include:

-- **Policy Analysis**: View and filter IAM policy statements across compartments, with details like subject, verb, resource, and conditions.
+- **Policy Analysis**: View and filter parsed IAM policy statements across compartments, with details like subject, verb, resource, and conditions.
 - **Dynamic Group Analysis**: Display dynamic groups, their matching rules, and check for unused groups.
+- **Resource Principal Analysis**: Display resource principals and search for relevant policy statements.
-- **User Analysis**: Filter policy statements applicable to a user based on their group memberships, with compartment filtering.
+- **User Analysis**: Filter policy statements applicable to a user based on their group memberships.
 - **Advanced Analysis**: Placeholder for principal-based analysis (e.g., Instance Principal, Resource Principal).
 - **Caching**: Save and load data to/from a local cache for faster access.
-- **Export**: Export filtered data to CSV for further analysis.
+- **Export**: Export filtered data to CSV or JSON for further analysis.
+Good for offline usage.
 - **Cross-Platform**: Runs on Windows and Linux with a user-friendly GUI.
+- **GenAI Insights**: Takes advantage of AI to create insights that may help users understand a policy statement.

 The application supports both Instance Principal authentication (for OCI compute instances) and OCI configuration file-based authentication (using named profiles).